NX technology

 NX technology, commonly known as NX or NoMachine, is a remote access and remote control computer software allowing remote desktop access and maintenance of computers.
 It is developed by the Luxembourg-based company NoMachine S.à r.l.
-NoMachine is proprietary software and is free-of-charge for non-commercial use.
+NoMachine is proprietary software.
+With the release of NoMachine 10, the previously free-to-install and use "free edition" was discontinued.

 History

 NX's design was derived from the Differential X Protocol Compressor project (DXPC).
 In 2003, NoMachine's compression and transport protocol NX was created to improve the performance of the native X display protocol so it could be used over slow connections such as dial-up modems.
 Originally targeting Linux-based operating systems, the core compression technology, designed by Gian Filippo Pinzari and announced on the KDE and Gnome development forums, was released under the GNU GPL2 license (NX 1) for Linux servers in 2003, whilst other components such as the NX Server and NX Client programs remained proprietary software.

 A number of spinoffs of the NX technology have been developed over the years, such as Freenx and Google's Neatx.
 In 2010, the company announced they would be releasing the technology under a proprietary license.
 The last update to NoMachine's open-source project was released in 2012.
 In 2012, NX software became NoMachine software, also extending support for remote access to Windows and Mac machines.
 In 2013, NX finally became closed-source with the release of NoMachine 4.